 It's strong, it's flexible, and it's here.
 After a long time cooking in the labs, the first graphene-based products are beginning to trickle out into the world of smartphones, wearables, batteries, virtual reality, sports equipment, super-capacitors and supercars.

-It's a material that some believe has been coerced from abandoned space ships, left on Earth by distant races years ago.
+Graphene is a material that some believe has been coerced from abandoned space ships, left on Earth by extraterrestrials years ago.
 While that's a little unlikely, the power of this super-thin, strong, conductive and all-round amazing material is deserving of such a conspiracy.

 It's been over 60 years coming as scientists and manufacturers alike have struggled to harness the power of this awesome material, but it's closing in on revolutionizing so many things we're using day to day.

 We've recently updated this page with 10 more ways that graphene is about to change your life, as seen on display at MWC 2018 in Barcelona.
 Want to learn more about graphene and its future uses?
 Check out our feature, Why is graphene taking so long?